maxalmonte14/new-site/pages/blog/feeling-like-writing-might-delete-later.md

 ---
-title: "Feeling Like Writing, Might Delete Later"
 date: 2024-11-30
 published: true
+tags: ['opinion', 'social media']
+title: "Feeling Like Writing, Might Delete Later"
 ---

 I'm an introvert by nature, does that mean that I'm shy, reserved, and quiet?
 No, it doesn't.
 I mean, I'm all those things, but not because of my introversion!
 I see introversion as a way to appreciate not only the things — and the people — around me, but also the living manifestation of my inner self: my thoughts.